Two-Dimensional Billiards Are Turing Complete: Physical Applications

 \section{Physical Applications}

-Billiard dynamics arises naturally in classical mechanics, either as an exact reformulation of particle systems in configuration space or as a singular limit of smooth Hamiltonian flows.
-Examples include hard-sphere models in kinetic theory, collision-dominated regimes in celestial mechanics, and systems with steep confining potentials.
-In this context, the fact that planar billiards can simulate arbitrary computation has implications beyond idealized reflection models: Turing completeness entails fundamental algorithmic limitations on the long-time prediction of trajectories in physically realizable Hamiltonian systems admitting billiard-type limits.
+Billiard dynamics arises naturally in classical mechanics, both as an exact reformulation of particle systems with hard constraints and as a singular limit of smooth Hamiltonian flows.
+Thus, the computational universality of planar billiards is not only a feature of idealized reflection models: it points to intrinsic algorithmic limitations in the long-time prediction of physically meaningful Hamiltonian systems admitting billiard-type limits.